selym3/java-listener/README.md

 `node /path/to/index.js <java file or directoy (defaults to ./)>`

-* permissions should be changed on windows (shebang in included)
+* permissions should be changed on (except windows)
 * user can add an alias to terminal or symlink file
 * node version is >=15.0.0 (because of abort controller)
 * java-listener cannot detect changes to files recursively, so it is recommended to use with one file at a time